Start9Labs/documentation/site/source/user-manual/connecting/connecting-tor/tor-firefox/torff-android.rst

 .. caution::
   This guide assumes you have completed :ref:`setting up Tor for Android<tor-android>`.
 Please visit this section before proceeding as it is required for Firefox to properly work with Tor.

 .. note:: Setups may strongly vary across different Android forks.
 We have made specific mention of GrapheneOS which has been tested on Pixel 5 and Pixel 6.
-This is not currently possible on CalyxOS.
+This is not currently possible on CalyxOS or LineageOS v20.

 Once Tor is setup on your system, you can proceed to setup Firefox: